It's time to give a warm round of applause to the next Member of the Month inside The One Percent, Dane Fuller!

 Once you read his story, you won't doubt for a minute why our Community and Product Manager Justus Murimi selected him as The One Percent Member of the Month.
 But no one was more shocked than Dane himself.
 "It's a hell of a surprise!" he exclaimed during his interview.
 Let's examine how Dane's steadfast, determined, and gracious attitude fits perfectly with our GIVE acronym:

-G-Grit: Dane got out of his previous brands to start Unbroken Nutrition and didn't have a backup income.
+G-Grit: Dane got out of his previous brands to start FULLER and didn't have a backup income.
 He decided to sell an investment property he owned for many years.
 It felt like a bad breakup and hurt his ego, but Dane had to commit.
 He used the money to invest in the new business.
 "I had to bleed a bit and cut off a piece of me," he recalls.

 V-Value: Dane's passion is helping people, and he strives to help everyone in TOP.
 He supports fellow members to see and reflect upon their dreams so that they can take action and go in the direction they want to go.
 And it's not a one-way street.
 As he says, "There are really generous people in the group.
 When I see people like that, it's the worst-kept secret not to share it."